Integration-Automation/AutoControlGUI/CONTRIBUTING.md

-# Why we need follow this rule
+# Why should we follow this guidelines
 > * Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 > * In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.